VictorFlikweert/fwv_ansible/README.md

 # Ansible Playbooks Documentation

-This Ansible project provides a collection of playbooks to streamline the provisioning of new QualityGrader kubernetes clusters consisting of a PanelPC and one or more Jetsons part of the Quality Grader setup.
+This Ansible project provides a collection of playbooks to streamline the provisioning of new QualityGrader kubernetes clusters consisting of a PanelPC and one or more Jetsons as part of the Quality Grader setup.
 The playbooks include tasks for:

-- Installing k3s and registering the ppc cluster with Rancher. ("main.yml")
+- Installing k3s and registering the ppc cluster with Rancher/ArgoCD. (`main.yml`)

-- Uninstalling all Kubernetes-related components from all of the nodes. ("reset.yml")
+- Uninstalling all Kubernetes-related components from all of the nodes. (`reset.yml`)

-- Registering the ppc cluster with ArgoCD. ("argocd_register")

-To run these playbooks, you must ensure that passwordless SSH access is set up for all nodes.
+To run these playbooks, you must ensure that SSH access is set up for all nodes.
 The following sections will guide you through setting up the project and using it to provision the quality grader clusters.

 ## Prerequisites
 Before running the playbooks, ensure the following prerequisites are met:

-- Create an inventory file (e.g., inventory/[ip].yml) specifying the details of the machines in the cluster. (look at the files there for examples)
+#### Create an inventory file (e.g., `inventory/[ip].yml`) specifying the details of the machines in the cluster. (look at the files there for examples)

-- Set up passwordless SSH authentication to the different machines, you can test if this has been done correctly by running the following command:
+#### Set up SSH authentication to the different machines, you can test if this has been done correctly by running the following command:
 ```
 ansible all -m ping -i inventory/[machine_ip].yml
 ```

-- Set up secrets
+#### Set up secrets

-Configure sensitive information (e.g., passwords, tokens) in the roles/panel_pc/vars/main.yml file.
+Configure sensitive information (e.g., passwords, tokens) in the `roles/panel_pc/vars/main.yml` file.

 Example: